didaquis/boilerplate-backend-node-graphql-mongodb/README.md

 ### Would you like to contribute to this project?
 It would be great to receive your help. ♥️

 You can collaborate in multiple ways, of course.
-I recommend you check the **Roadmap** section of this documentation, but let me give you some ideas:
+Let me give you some ideas:
 * Help me with this documentation.
 If you think something it's not clear, open an issue and talk to me!
 * Share this project, mark it as a favorite (⭐️) or make some suggestions
 * Develop other frontends that can connect to this backend

-### Roadmap
-Some ideas that I would like to implement:
-* Add test!